 Faculty advisor: Georg Jander

 The Martin laboratory studies the molecular basis of plant immunity and bacterial pathogenesis.
-Our focus is on the infection of tomato by Pseudomonas syringae pv. tomato as this process results in bacterial speck, an economically important disease, and also serves as a powerful model system for understanding fundamental mechanisms involved in plant-pathogen interactions.
+Our focus is on the infection of tomato by Pseudomonas syringae pv. tomato as this interaction results in bacterial speck, an economically important disease, and also serves as a powerful model system for understanding fundamental mechanisms involved in plant-pathogen biology.
+On the bacterial side, we study virulence proteins and associated mechanisms that the pathogen uses to interfere with the plant immune response.
 On the plant side, we identify and characterize genes, proteins and molecular mechanisms that play a role in host immunity and susceptibility.
-This work relies on natural variation for these traits that is present in cultivated tomato and in the 12 wild relatives of tomato that occur in South America.
-On the bacterial side, we study the proteins and associated mechanisms that the pathogen uses to interfere with the plant immune response.
+Our work relies on natural variation for these traits that is present in cultivated tomato and in the 12 wild relatives of tomato that originated in South America.
 For the characterization of both plant and bacterial genes and proteins, we use a variety of experimental approaches including biochemistry, bioinformatics, genetics, genomics, molecular biology, and structural biology.

 Faculty advisor: Greg Martin

 Pollinator health - pesticide, pathogen, and nutritional stress on bees - McArt Lab, Cornell